2 ZERO HUNGER

 Impact

-By integrating sustainable dining, targeted interventions like 100-yen meals, emergency preparedness, and active feedback systems, Hokkaido University built a strong safety net against student hunger and food insecurity.
+By integrating sustainable dining, practical support measures such as 100-yen meals, emergency preparedness, and active feedback systems, Hokkaido University built a strong safety net against difficulties in maintaining reliable access to food.
 These programmes not only addressed immediate nutritional needs but also contributed to long-term community resilience and sustainability.

 2.3.3: Sustainable food choices on campus